APSIS-ANALYSIS/PERIGEE/docs/install_external_libs.md

 In the lib folder, there should be a sub-directory hdf5-1.8.16, containing the HDF5 library.

 ## Install METIS
-Run the following commands to install METIS
+Run the following commands to install METIS.
 ```sh
 $ wget http://glaros.dtc.umn.edu/gkhome/fetch/sw/metis/OLD/metis-5.0.3.tar.gz
 $ tar -zxvf metis-5.0.3.tar.gz